 Getting your annual leave policy right is important, not just for your staff but for your business as well in order to avoid a lot of headaches.
 Holidays are important for your staff to give them a break, allow them to recharge their batteries so they come back energised and ready to work hard on your business.
 A generous holiday policy can be an attractive benefit when recruiting.

-But it’s also important you deal with effectively so the business is not left short-staffed during busy periods, employees are not disgruntled because they’re missing out.
+But it’s also important you manage holiday effectively so the business is not left short-staffed during busy periods, employees are not disgruntled because they’re missing out.

 Working out how much accrued leave they have is part of that equation to make sure everyone gets what is fairly owed to them.

 When a new employee joins your company their statutory entitlement to holiday automatically starts to build, or accrue.
-This accrues even during probationary periods and during periods of sick leave or maternity, paternity or adoption leave.
+Holiday accrues even during probationary periods, and during periods of sick leave or maternity, paternity or adoption leave.

-Annual leave is accrued throughout the year at one twelfth a month but if an employee starts partway through your company leave year, then they will be entitled to holiday from that point onwards.
-For example, if they start July 1 they will be entitled to half the statutory leave so 14 days instead of 28.
+Annual leave is accrued throughout the year at one twelfth of entitlement per month, but if an employee starts partway through your company leave year, then they will be entitled to holiday from that point onwards.

-Similarly, if an employee leaves six months through the leave year they will only be entitled to holiday accrued up to that point.
+Similarly, if an employee leaves six months through the company's leave year, they will only be entitled to holiday accrued up to that point.